-Warning: If the sort key generator is stable, then the associated comparison will perforce be.
+Warning: If the sort key generator is stable, then the associated comparison will perforce necessarily be.
 However, the reverse is not guaranteed.
-To take a trivial example, suppose the new version of the software always adds an 0xFF byte at the front of every sort key.
+To take a trivial example, suppose the new version of the software always adds an 0xFF byte at the front the byte 0xFF at the start of every sort key.
 The results of any comparison of any two new keys would be identical to the results of the comparison of any two corresponding old keys.
 However, the bytes have changed, and the comparison of old and new keys would give different results.
-Thus one can have a stable comparison, yet an associated non-stable sort key generator.
+Thus one can have there can be a stable comparison, yet an associated non-stable sort key generator.

 A portable comparison is where corresponding APIs for comparison produce the same results across different platforms.
-That is, if one uses the same "settings" (such as locale), one gets the same results.
+That is, if one an application uses the same "settings" (such as locale), one it gets the same results.